KevinWang15/breeze/README.md

 It features:
 * a web highlighter
 * add comments to highlights
+* distraction-free reader mode (powered by simpread)

 Road map:
-* distraction-free reader mode (simpread with lightbox plugin)
 * read later feature
 * support for annotating pdf (pdf.js)
 * dashboard for searching notes
 * carets to show the position of annotations
 * support html in comments
 * BeeLine Reader, Sprint Reader
+* use some simpread extensions
 * more docs

 # demo